Ryan-Maurer/Visualizing-Country-Music/README.md

 ## Data Questions
 1. How has country music changed musically from decade to decade since the 1960's?
 2. How has pop music changed musically from decade to decade since the 1960's?
-3. How has pop and country music's trajectories correlated/diverted?
+3. How have pop and country music's trajectories correlated/diverted?

 ## Methodology
 In determining the best way of investigating the changes in country music, it's best to look at the source itself, the music of course!